 No SEN → Booster group → SEN Support → EHC Plan

-Upon beginning SEN support, the teacher will outline the additional support a child receives on an SEN plan in consultation with the SENCo.
+Upon beginning SEN support, the teacher will outline the additional support a child receives on an SEN plan in consultation with the SENDCo.
 The support may be small group or 1 to 1 intervention depending on need.
 Small targets will be set for each barrier, with clear success criteria.
 These targets will also continue in class work as directed by the teacher.
 We have an excellent team of teaching assistants who support the children with additional needs in our school.

 Our approach to SEN support follows the recommended cycle:

 The teacher will meet with all staff providing SEN support to review targets at regular intervals.
 A child’s learning will be assessed and then the team will plan appropriate targets and support.

 The special educational needs of most children will be met through SEN Support.
 Some children, however - those with severe, complex or long-term learning difficulties or disabilities - will need to have extra support arranged for them by the Local Authority (LA).
 Following a Statutory Assessment, the LA may decide to issue an ‘Educational Health Care Plan’ (EHCP).
 This plan describes the area(s) in which the child has needs and includes details of extra resources that are required to help the school support them further.
 The support for the child will usually take place at the school but may, on occasions, involve working with other professional organisations such as an Educational Psychologist, the Specialist Teaching Service and the Joint Therapies Service (which includes Occupational Health, Speech Therapy and Physical Therapies).

 Some of the children who have an EHC plan are placed in our Additionally Resourced Provision (ARP).
 There is more information about our ARP later on this web page.

 You will be invited to all EHC plan review meetings and kept fully informed as to the progress of your child.
 You are encouraged to support your child and take part in the review and target setting process.